cbeust/sixty/README.md

 An Apple ][ emulator written in Kotlin.

-Very much a work in progress.
+Very much a work in progress, and I ended up writing [another Apple ][ emulator in Rust](https://github.com/cbeust/maple-2), which pushed further than this emulator did.

 # Goals